mrkkrp/markkarpov.com/tutorial/megaparsec.md

   StateT m <|> StateT n = StateT $ \s -> m s <|> n s
 ```

-Here we can see the splitting of state `s`, just like we saw sharing of the
+Here we can see the splitting of the state `s`, just like we saw the sharing
-reader context `r`.
-There is a difference though, because the expressions `m
+of the reader context `r`.
+There is a difference, though, because the
-s` and `n s` produce stateful results: together with monadic value, they
+expressions `m s` and `n s` produce stateful results: together with the
-return the new state in a tuple.
-Here we either go with `m s` or with `n s`,
+monadic value, they return the new state in a tuple.
+Here we either go with `m
-naturally achieving backtracking.
+s` or with `n s`, naturally achieving backtracking.

 What about `ParsecT`?
-Let us consider now putting `State` inside `ParsecT`
+Let us now consider putting `State` inside `ParsecT`
 like this:

 ```haskell